EtienneHanelt/etiennehanelt.github.io/index.md

 ---

 ## Presentations
 2024\.
-'The Supranational Tug of War: EU Entscheidungsprozesse in der Rechtsstaatskrise'. _DVPW Kongress_ (Georg-August-University Göttingen, 09/2024).
+'The Supranational Tug of War: EU Entscheidungsprozesse in der Rechtsstaatskrise'. _DVPW Kongress 2024: Politik in der Polykrise_ (Georg-August-University Göttingen, 09/2024).

 2024\.
 'How much of an autocrat do you need to be for the EU to notice?
 Enforcing compliance through informality'. _ECPR General Conference_ (University College Dublin, 08/2024).